Curculio (play)

 Curculio, also called The Weevil, is a Latin comedic play for the early Roman theatre by Titus Maccius Plautus.
 It is the shortest of Plautus's surviving plays.

 The date of the play is not known, but de Melo suggests it may come from the middle period of Plautus's career (c.
 205–184 BC), from the moderate amount of musical passages it contains.
-Other indications of date are a possible reference in lines 509–511 to a law of 197 BC on money-lending, and from the mention of gold philippics (440), a coin which may have become familiar in Rome after the war in Macedonia of 194 BC.
+Other indications of date are a possible reference in lines 509–511 to a law of 197 BC on money-lending, and from the mention of gold philippics (440 BC), a coin which may have become familiar in Rome after the war in Macedonia of 194 BC.

 Plot

 In Curculio, Phaedromus is in love with Planesium, a slave girl belonging to the pimp Cappadox.
 Phaedromus sends Curculio (a stock parasite character) to Caria to borrow money from a friend.
 Unsuccessful, Curculio happens to run into Therapontigonus, a soldier who intends to purchase Planesium.
 After Curculio learns of his plans, he steals the soldier's ring and returns to Phaedromus.
 They fake a letter and seal it using the ring.
 Wearing a disguise, Curculio takes it to the soldier's banker Lyco, tricking him into thinking he was sent by Therapontigonus.
 Lyco pays Cappadox, under the conditions that the money will be returned if it is later discovered that she is freeborn.
 Curculio takes the girl to Phaedromus.
 When the trick is later discovered, the angry Therapontigonus confronts the others.
 However, Planesium has discovered from the ring that she is actually Therapontigonus's sister.
 Since she is freeborn, Therapontigonus's money is returned, and Planesium is allowed to marry Phaedromus.

 The play is set in Epidaurus (line 341), in Greece.
 On the stage are the houses of Phaedromus and Cappadox, and between them a temple of Aesculapius, the god of healing.